chilaxan/rsu-cracker/README.md

+This adds a new command `random-alphabetic`, which allows for cracking tokens generated with RandomStringUtils.randomAlphabetic

 # RandomStringUtils/nextInt Cracker

 This is a tool to crack [RandomStringUtils](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/RandomStringUtils.html) and Java's default `java.util.Random.nextInt(bound)` when `bound` is odd.
 See the accompanying [blog post](https://elttam.com/blog/cracking-randomness-in-java/) for some background and how it works.